TYPO3GmbH/mainzific_rim/README.md

 - recreate your own root user, or change the password for root
     - note: do the one or the other, don't leave this temporary user active!

+> :warning: **Site Configuration is necessary for multi-language to work - see below for instructions!**

 Note:
 -----

-    Since TYPO3 v9, you will need to provide a site configuration for human readable URLs and beautiful language menu out of the box.
+    Since TYPO3 v9, you will need to provide a site configuration for human readable URLs and working language menu out of the box.
 Since the core is not yet ready to get a site configuration injected with a site package, please find an example configuration, that works nicely with this package, in ext:mainzific_rim/Configuration/sites.
     No Error Handling is configured, though.

 In a composer based installation, create a folder `config` into your instance root (same level as `public`).
 In a traditional installation, create a folder `config` inside the `typo3conf` folder.